 - In The Amazon Trail 2, one location has you talk to an oil executive and a native from the area.
 The executive wants to drill for oil, and the native doesn't want the environment to be spoiled.
 Now while the game has a bias to the native, the game will only reward you if you listen to both characters about the issue.

 - A major theme of Dragon Age is that there is never a clear-cut right or wrong answer to any conflict.
-For the Templar/Mage conflict in Dragon Age II is the epitome of this trope.
-The Mages are horribly oppressed by the Chantry's Templars, imprisoning them to keep the city safe and treating all Mages as dangers.
+For the Templar/Mage conflict in Dragon Age II the Mages are horribly oppressed by the Chantry's Templars, imprisoning them to keep the city safe and treating all Mages as dangers.
 At the same time there are a lot of Mages who seem to turn to Blood Magic and the like, due to the weakness of the Veil in the area.
 Better safe than sorry?
 Analyzed exhaustively in this essay.

 - This is what drives a lot of the Grey and Gray Morality in the Geneforge series, with even the more "evil" factions such as the Takers or Barzites making the occasional valid point.